-Transport for NSW is currently undertaking strategic planning processes for both the Central Precinct and the Redfern North Eveleigh Precincts.
+TfNSW is currently undertaking strategic planning processes for both the Central Precinct and the Redfern North Eveleigh Precincts.
 These propose a re-conceptualisation of the North Eveleigh Precinct, envisaging a mixed-use precinct that supports residential, commercial and creative uses and which forms part of the innovation and commercial spine connecting Redfern and Central.
 Together, the renewal projects will revitalise 34 hectares of the city (24 hectares at Central Precinct and 10 hectares at Redfern North Eveleigh).
-Tech Central will contribute to the delivery of 25,000 new jobs and 250,000 square metres of space.